SecareLupus/papermc-docker/README.md

 # PaperMC Docker
 This is a Linux Docker image for the PaperMC Minecraft server.

 PaperMC is an optimized Minecraft server with plugin support (Bukkit, Spigot, Sponge, etc.).
-This image provides a basic PaperMC server.
+This image provides a basic PaperMC server running on a alpine amazon corretto setup, this is a testing setup for a 1 core, 2GB ram.
 All customizations are left to the user.

 # Usage
 It is assumed that the user has already acquired a working Docker installation.
 If that is not the case, go do that and come back here when you're done.
+First, do docker build -t <your tag name> .
+Then:
+##### sudo docker run -p 25565:25565 -v <Your folder>:/papermc --restart on-failure -e MC_VERSION=1.16.4 -e PAPER_BUILD=416 -e MC_RAM=1433M --name=paperMCserver <your tag name>
+Change the tags according to your setup.

 ## Command
 With this image, you can create a new PaperMC Minecraft server with one command (note that running said command indicates agreement to the Minecraft EULA).
 Here is an example: